onion raita

 Serve with a main dish of your choice.

-You can also serve this Onion Raita Recipe along with Ambur Star Chicken Biryani Recipe or Chettinad Mint Potato Biryani Recipe and Mirchi Ka Salan Recipe for a simple Sunday lunch.
+You can also serve this Onion Raita Recipe along with the Ambur Star Chicken Biryani Recipe or Chettinad Mint Potato Biryani Recipe and Mirchi Ka Salan Recipe for a simple Sunday lunch.

 Serve this raita as a side dish with vegetable curries, lentils, roti, naan, and even parathas.
-They also go great with rice dishes like biryani, pulao, khichdi, lentils and steamed rice (dal-chawal), etc.
+They also go great with rice dishes like biryani, pulao, khichdi, lentils steamed rice (dal-chawal), etc.

 Storage suggestions